 China and Japan had a reduction of more than 15% whereas the rest are around 5%.
 Based on Authors calculations based on International Trade Center Trade Statistics

-These trade numbers of major partners are at worrying situation.
+These trade numbers of major partners are a worrying situation.
 The USA and China are key import partner of Pakistan and the country rely heavily on them for imports of intermediate goods.
-These goods are utilized in the production of the final goods for exports and local consumption.
+Therefore these goods are utilized in the production of the final goods for exports and local consumption.
 Therefore, any major decline in imports may hit export numbers as well, ultimately affecting the whole economy as a whole.

 The financial market has also suffered from lockdown.
 As per some confirmed cases the stock market is in continual decline.
 In March, the PSX fell to its lowest in more than five years.
 KSE 100 has suffered as well.

 The impact of the virus is felt by many businesses globally.
-All leaders, business owners, and entrepreneurs are facing the board range of interrelated issues that span from keeping their employees and customer safe, incurring losses, and getting closer to liquidity.
+All leaders, business owners, and entrepreneurs are facing a broad range of interrelated issues that span from keeping their employees and customer safe, incurring losses, and getting closer to liquidity.

-The newly formed businesses are adopting lean organization structure, which means there are more cross-functional roles.
+The newly formed businesses are adopting a lean organizational structure, which means there are more cross-functional roles.
 Which all facilities being shut down, even a slight decrease in employees productivity can add up serious problems for the business

-Besides, these difficult times also demands additional time and attention on social needs, to keep up with the global reactions and monitor all possible development of COVID 19.
+Besides, these difficult times also demand additional time and attention on social needs, to keep up with the global reactions and monitor all possible development of COVID 19.

 Several governments are practicing commercial and social lockdowns with exception of healthcare.
-With these measures, it is putting restrictions on running operations for the start-ups.
-A huge number of startups businesses are either not adequately established or in initial stages.
+These measures, it is putting restrictions on running operations for the start-ups.
+A huge number of startup businesses are either not adequately established or in the initial stages.